 Documenting Kentuckians who have served in the federal judiciary and their contributions to American legal discourse.

-A program unlike any other on campus, the Learning Lab is a paid internship opportunity for undergraduates to pursue individual, long-term research projects, using rare and unique archival materials from our collections.
+A program unlike any other on campus, the Learning Lab Internship is a paid opportunity for undergraduates to pursue individual, long-term research projects, using rare and unique archival materials from our collections.
 Through hands-on training in archival management and research methods, interns get to know their chosen collection inside and out as they develop a creative research project showcasing their findings and promoting access to their materials.

-A supportive peer environment and close mentoring make the Learning Lab an invaluable personal and professional development experience.
+A supportive peer environment and close mentoring make the Learning Lab Internship an invaluable personal and professional development experience.